madjugglers/pattern-book/01_maj_pattern_book.md

 * **immaculate assumption**.
   When you think that a juggler is about to move or pass...maybe they even give you the look...you know, the **look**...but then they don't!
-* **inverted.** A moving convention in the weave: forward-on-the-end/backd-through-the-middle
+* **inverted.** A moving convention in the weave: forward-on-the-end/back-through-the-middle
 * **I blame society**.
 An excuse for some juggling failure (usually by Mel).
 * **last jugglers' try**.
 The last attept at a pattern, but only if it goes well enough.
 * **leader**.
 One who calls out, *jugglers ready: up, down, ...* at the beginning of a pattern.
 * **Mel catch**.
 The act of catching the fat end after a 2.5 triple up.
 * **Mr. Inside/Mr. Outside**.
 The two feeding positions of a doubly-fed weave.
 * **mustard**.
 Energy, power, spice, velocity or chi added to throws.
-As in, your corner passes need more mustard.
+As in, "your corner passes need more mustard."
 The opposite of mustard is mayonnaise.
 * **NFP**.
 Nice Pass.
 * **No, this is a club**.
 Said while pointing to a juggling club and talking to a curious passer-by who asks about the group, "Is this a club?".